fscottfoti/togethermap-help/docs/customization.md

 Two things to remember since this is Javascript.
 First, it's very easy to create errors because this is relatively free-form coding, and second, you can open the console in the Chrome browser to see those errors and get a hint as to what you might be doing wrong.
 Since this is coding, you won't get it right the first time and will have to hone in on the desired behavior by trial and error.
 We promise we will make this easier in the future, but until then I feel confident you can do it!

-*Remember that you have to refresh the page in order to re-render the markers, so every change you make in the theming functions you will need to refresh to see the results.*
+*Remember that you have to refresh the page in order to re-render the markers, so for every change you make in the theming functions you will need to refresh to see the results.*

 ```javascript
 return p.Units > 0 ? "building" : "commercial";